driuft/driuft.com/docs/blog/posts/never-feed-git-after-midnight.md

 And unlike Gremlins, you can't just toss your spaghetti monster code into direct sunlight to make it disappear.

 You'll have to refactor it yourself—in the harsh daylight of tomorrow's code review.

+[^1]: Utility that keeps a record of all reference updates in your Git repository.